Season's Greenings: Dino-Mite! 2025

 Hours

-• On Dec.
-10 and 17, the gated outdoor gardens will open at 10:00 a.m. to accommodate the Garden’s sensory-friendly programming.
+- On a date TBD, the gated outdoor gardens will open at 10:00 a.m. to accommodate the Garden’s sensory-friendly programming.
 For additional information on programs for special audiences, please visit our Accessibility page.

 Evening Hours and Music

-On three Thursdays in December -- Dec.
-14, Dec.
-21, and Dec.
-28 -- the Conservatory and outdoor train display will have extended hours, staying open until 8:00 p.m.
-There will be live holiday music during these evenings.
+On select Tuesdays and Thursdays -- Dec.
+9, 11, 16, 18, 23, and Jan.
+1 -- the Conservatory and outdoor train display will have extended hours, staying open until 8:00 p.m.
+There will be live holiday music and food and drink vendors during these evenings.

 Outdoor Train Display

-The trains will run through a display of pollinators and their related plants all made from plant parts.
+The trains will run through a display of dinosaurs, animals, and their related plants from the Cretaceous period all made from plant parts.
 Tickets are not required to view the trains or any part of the USBG’s outdoor holiday display, and the train display may not run during inclement weather.

 Conservatory decor featuring DC Landmarks Buildings and Poinsettias